 Worn dentition; The Full mock up concept

-Mock-up is not always a tool for aesthetic outcome, it is an excellent predictor of the functional result and an excellent guide for minimal invasive preparations while giving perfect space.
+The Mock-up is not always a tool with an aesthetic purpose, it is an excellent predictor of the functional result and an excellent guide for minimal invasive preparations while giving perfect space.

 The purpose of this article is to suggest a precise and consistent method that simplifies the treatment of worn dentition.
 A wax-up and a mock-up are mostly used for designing esthetic outcome, and then used as a preparation guide.
 As described by the authors, it can as well be used on the posterior occlusal surfaces of the teeth.
 This not only provides the exact new vertical dimension of occlusion but lets the dentist use it as a guide for precise control of occlusal preparation.

 Worn dentition is a triple challenge for the dentist:

 1. Aesthetically, teeth are too short